burrt/compsci-docs/_v1/memory-architecture.md

 * **Cycle time**: is the *minimum* time between requests to memory.
 * `Cycle > access` when the memory needs the address lines to be stable between accesses e.g. DRAM refresh

+### CAP

+CAP theorem that states it is impossible for distributed data store to simultaneously provide **more than two** out of the thee guarantees:

+* Consistency
+* Availability
+* Partition tolerance

 ## Architectures

 ### Harvard